The Rocketeer (film): Development

 Comic book writer/artist Dave Stevens created the Rocketeer in 1982 and immediately viewed the character as an ideal protagonist for a film adaptation.
 Steve Miner purchased the film rights from Stevens in 1983, but he strayed too far from the original concept and the rights reverted to Stevens.
-In 1985 Stevens gave writers Danny Bilson and Paul De Meo a free option on The Rocketeer rights.
-Stevens liked that "their ideas for The Rocketeer were heartfelt and affectionate tributes to the 1930s movie serials with all the right dialogue and atmosphere.
+In 1985, Stevens gave writers Danny Bilson and Paul De Meo a free option on The Rocketeer rights.
+Stevens liked that "their ideas for The Rocketeer were heartfelt and affectionate tributes to the 1930s serial films with all the right dialogue and atmosphere.
 Most people would approach my characters contemporarily, but Danny and Paul saw them as pre-war mugs".

 Stevens, Bilson, and De Meo began to consider making The Rocketeer as a low-budget film, shot in black-and-white and funded by independent investors.
 Their plan was to make the film a complete homage to Republic's Commando Cody rocket man serials, and use a cast largely associated with character actors.
 However, that same year, the trio approached William Dear to direct/co-write The Rocketeer, and they eventually dropped the low-budget idea.
 Bilson, De Meo, and Dear kept the comic book's basic plot intact, but fleshed it out to include a Hollywood setting and a climactic battle against a Nazi Zeppelin.
 They also tweaked Cliff's girlfriend to avoid comparisons to Bettie Page (Stevens' original inspiration), changing her name from Betty to Jenny and her profession from nude model to Hollywood extra (a change also made to make the film more Disney family-friendly).
 Dear proceeded to transform the climax from a submarine into a Zeppelin setpiece.

 Stevens, Bilson, De Meo, and Dear began to pitch The Rocketeer in 1986 to the major film studios but were turned down.
 "This was 1986, long before Batman or Dick Tracy or anything similar", Stevens explained.
 "In those days, no studio was interested at all in an expensive comic book movie.
 We got there about three years too early for our own good!"
 Walt Disney Studios eventually accepted The Rocketeer because they believed the film had toyetic potential and appeal for merchandising.
 The Rocketeer was set to be released through the studio's Touchstone Pictures label; Stevens, Bilson, De Meo, and Dear all signed a contract which would permit them to make a trilogy of Rocketeer films.
 However, Disney studio chairman Jeffrey Katzenberg switched the film to a Walt Disney Pictures release.
 According to Stevens, "immediately, Betty and anything else 'adult' went right out with the bathwater.
 They really tried to shoehorn it into a kiddie property so they could sell toys.
 All they really wanted at the end of the day, was the name".